Wall Street climbs, on track to break 7-week losing streak

 European markets were higher and Asian markets closed higher overnight.

 Disappointing financial updates and earnings weighed on several companies.
-Gap fell 2.4% after slashing its profit forecast for the year.
+Clothing retailer American Eagle fell 4.8% after reported weak first-quarter earnings.

 Investors also received potentially encouraging news about inflation.
 The Commerce Department said that inflation rose 6.3% in April from a year earlier, the first slowdown since November 2020 and a sign that high prices may finally be moderating, at least for now.